 - Have attended a teacher-led silent mindfulness meditation retreat of at least five nights (click to be taken to a list of meditation retreat centers that offer qualified retreats)

 For more information, please contact Allan Goldstein.

 Psychologists: This program is sponsored by UC San Diego Center for Mindfulness.
 The UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-This course offers 27.0 hours of credit.
+This course offers 27.0 CE credit.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 32.0 contact hours.